OSA413/Sonic4_Tools/docs/File description.md

 ¹ - (This applies to Windows) Since [Audacity is still using old 2.2.2 ffmpeg](https://forum.audacityteam.org/viewtopic.php?f=20&t=105590), it can't properly export ADX files (sample number isn't written to file), but it can import them.
 You will need to use newer version (4.1.3 tested) to export them.

-² - Alright, turn out that FFmpeg 4.1.3 can export ADX to make it sound, BUT music stops playing when it switches from `Intro.adx` to `Loop.adx` (or `Intro.adx` doesn't stop at all).
-Try to find some good WAV to ADX converter (e.g. from CRI themself).
+² - Alright, turn out that FFmpeg 4.1.3 can export ADX to make it sound, BUT music stops playing at the end.
+The workaround is add ADX's End of File.
+Use FixFFmpegADX from this repository.

 [modloader_link]: https://github.com/OSA413/Sonic4_ModLoader
 [tools_link]: https://github.com/OSA413/Sonic4_Tools